zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 > If you are running on Amazon or another Cloud provider, make sure you enable port 80 (or whatever port you redirect) on their firewall as well.

+# Multicast on loopback interface

+On ubuntu you can apparently run into this error (thanks https://github.com/hlg):

+When running BIMserver locally on Ubuntu without any internet connection using the JAR starter, then server startup fails with:

+java.net.SocketException: No such device at java.net.PlainDatagramSocketImpl.join(Native Method) at java.net.AbstractPlainDatagramSocketImpl.join(AbstractPlainDatagramSocketImpl.java:178)
+  at java.net.MulticastSocket.joinGroup(MulticastSocket.java:319)
+  at org.apache.cxf.transport.udp.UDPDestination.activate(UDPDestination.java:168)
+  ...
+35 more
+This is due to the loopback interface not having multicast traffic allowed by default.
+This can be enabled with:

+sudo ifconfig lo multicast
+sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev lo The solution was found at ubuntuforms.org.
+Please add this information to the BIMserver wiki.